 How do you convert a substance from one state to another?
 What is the name given for state changes?

-Properties of matter - temperature of state changes, color, hardness, smell, burnable, reactivity, density, transparency, etc.
+Some of the properties of matter are density, hardness, temperature of state change, color, smell, burnable, reactivity, transparency, etc.

 Let’s play around with liquids